driesvints/sponsors/README.md

 $user->isSponsoringOrganization('spatie');
 ```

-#### Using the sponsorable with Eloquent
+#### Using the `Sponsorable` trait with Eloquent

-If your sponsorable is an Eloquent model from Laravel, the integration differs a bit:
+If your sponsorable is an Eloquent model from Laravel, the setup differs a bit:

 ```php
 use Dries\Sponsors\Concerns\Sponsorable;